Top 5 Champagne Stakes Winners

-The Champagne Stakes (1600m) is the final leg of the Sydney Triple Crown for the two-year-olds and has been won by some champion gallopers over the years.
+The Champagne Stakes (1600m) sees the two-year-olds stretch out over the mile at Group 1 level and has been won by some champion gallopers over the years.
 See who made our list of top 5 Champagne Stakes winners since 2000.

-In modern times, the mile race for the two-year-olds has been taken out by some outstanding gallopers with some going on to bigger and better things.
+In modern times, the feature race has been taken out by some outstanding gallopers.

 Top 5 Champagne Stakes winners.